mikelo1/appdynamics/README.md

 # AppDynamics control tool

 AppDCTL is aimed to control and maintain an AppDynamics controller configuration.
 In order to establish a connection to an AppDynamics controller, please login first.

 # Required packages

 	python python-requests python-libxml2

+# Authentication to the AppDynamics API

+AppDCTL is using [API Clients](https://docs.appdynamics.com/display/PRO45/API+Clients) to authenticate to the AppDynamics API.

+First time login needs to be done through the login command, which will create a new context in the appdconfig.yaml file.
+The login command can be used to create a new context or to change the current context to another existing one.

+One context will include an username, a servername and an authentication token, which duration is defined in the AppDynamics API Client user.
+During the validity of the token, the user will be able to run any commands without having to input any credentials.
+Once the token has expired, API Client password will be requested.

 # appdconfig.yaml file format

 contexts:
 - context:
     server: <protocol>://<ip>:<port>